Renewable Energy in the Philippines – Current State and Future Roadmap

 Despite the challenges, there are opportunities to capitalise on renewable energy in the Philippines.
 For instance, the government has developed a framework of fiscal and non-fiscal incentives.
 Among these are an income tax holiday, a duty-free importation of equipment and VAT-zero rating, tax credits on domestic capital equipment, tax exemption on carbon credits, priority connection to the grid, and the Green Energy Option Program (GEOP).

-The Philippines discontinued its feed-in-tariff (FIT) programme and instead switched to reverse auctions.
+In 2019, the Philippines discontinued its feed-in-tariff (FIT) programme and instead switched to reverse auctions.
 The goal of this is to ensure better support for large-scale solar energy projects.
 This strategy resulted in more competitive solar and wind generation costs at a grid level.
-Currently, the country has the lowest bid within the region – USD $0.044 per 50 MW solar plant.
+At that time, the country managed to achieve the lowest bid within the region – USD 0.044 per 50 MW solar plant.

 The Department of Energy